Jwesner04/bloodWarmer/README.md

 	Following electrical componenets were used in project:
 		1. 2 heaters
 		2. 2 Fans
-		3. 1 door switch - used for saftey measures
+		3. 1 door switch - used for safety measures
 		3. LCD touchscreen from adafruit
-		4. 4 buttons - saftey measure if touchscreen goes out
+		4. 4 buttons - safety measure if touchscreen goes out
 		5. 4 Temperature sensors - includes I2C enabling all sensors to be connected onto one bus
 		6. 2 pressure sensors - were not used in project due to sensitivity criteria
 		7. Raspberry Pi 3 - handled the output to touchscreen and outputs from microboard